Targeted Regulation of Abortion Providers (TRAP)

 North Dakota places medically unnecessary restrictions on where abortion services may be provided.
 Among the most common TRAP regulations are those restricting the provision of abortion services to hospitals or other specialized facilities, which require doctors to obtain medically unnecessary additional licenses, needlessly convert their practices to mini-hospitals at great expense, or provide abortion care only in hospitals, an impossibility in many parts of the country.

 Every physician providing abortion services must have admitting and staff privileges at a hospital within 30 miles of the abortion facility.
-This law has been temporarily enjoined.
+This law was temporarily enjoined.
 MKB Management Corp. v.
 Burdick, No. 09-2011-CV-02205, (N.D.
 East Central Dist.
-July 15, 2013).
+July 31, 2013).
+The case settled when the physicians obtained admitting privileges at a nearby hospital.
 An abortion facility also must have a staff member trained in CPR present at all times when abortion care is scheduled to occur.
 S.2305, 63rd Gen. Assem., 1st Reg.
 Sess.
 (N.D.
 2013) (Enacted 2013).
 North Dakota has an unconstitutional and unenforceable requirement that all abortion services after 12 weeks of pregnancy be provided in a licensed hospital.
 N.D.
 Cent.
 Code § 14-02.1-04(2) (Enacted 1975; Last Amended 1979).

 A federal court permanently enjoined the statute based on a stipulation that the law was unconstitutional under Akron v.
 Akron Ctr. for Reprod.
 Health, 462 U.S. 416 (1983), and other U.S. Supreme Court precedent.
 Miks v.
 Olson, No. A3-82-78 (D.N.D.
 Aug.
 25, 1983) (stipulation for judgment).